IntuneAdmin/IntuneBaselines/README.md

 # Modern Work Baseline
 In addition to the security profile baselines, there will be various profiles for Windows 11 and iOS / Android There are currently a number of them, more will be added asap

+#How to deploy?
+The JSON files can be imported into Microsoft Intune via Powershell or other community tools.
+Currently, an import script from intunebaselines.com is being worked on